Year of Call:

 Bianca has given a talk at a solicitors firm on the Limitation Act 1930.

-She is a volunteer at Jesuit Refugee Service and Bail for Immigration Detainees and visits Heathrow Detention Centre.
+Bianca is a volunteer at Jesuit Refugee Service and Bail for Immigration Detainees.

 Bianca conducted research for Sir Stephen Sedley in relation to his book, Lions Under the Throne (Cambridge University Press) 2015.

 Recent cases include D(Zimbabwe) v Secretary Of State For The Home Department – representing a claimant at the First-Tier Immigration Tribunal and successfully obtaining bail.

 Bianca has appeared as an advocate in the Crown Court and the Magistrates Court on behalf of Defendants regarding a variety of charges including corporate manslaughter, public order offences and driving offences.

 She has conducted research regarding the Money Laundering and Disclosure of Suspicious Transactions Chapters in The Proceeds of Crime.